 Dr. Aguirre has developed image analysis methods used in neuroscience labs around the world.
-His interest in the design, analysis and interpretation of brain imaging studies has recently led him to focus on the ways in which neuroimaging is used, and misused, in a variety of different societal contexts.
+His interest in the design, analysis and interpretation of brain imaging studies has recently led him to focus on the ways in which neuroimaging is used, and misused, in a variety of different societal contexts, including legal settings.

 Representative Publication: Aguirre, G. (2008).
 The political brain.
 Cerebrum.
 Published online on September 12, 2008

-Dr. Chatterjee is a cognitive neurologist whose work encompasses the societal and ethical implications of brain enhancement.
-A related interest is the role of physicians as healers versus lifestyle enhancers.
+Dr. Chatterjee is a cognitive neurologist whose work encompasses the societal and ethical implications of brain enhancement, the role of physicians as healers versus lifestyle enhancers and the new field of neuroaesthics.

 Featured Video: Neuroethics – Are Better Brains Better?